Prof. Dr. Thomas Langer

 4. Applied Methods and model organisms:

-The group combines ´state-of-the-art` biochemical, live cell imaging, and genome editing techniques with quantitative proteomics and metabolomics by mass spectroscopy.
+The group combines ´state-of-the-art` biochemical, live cell imaging, and genome editing techniques with quantitative proteomics by mass spectroscopy.
 We are using genetically modified mice as well as genetically engineered cell lines and cultured primary cells as models.

 5. Desirable skills and qualifications: